 If your child agrees that it’s not respectful to gossip, spread rumours, bully or hurt someone’s feelings online, your child might also agree that sharing sexually suggestive images isn’t respectful.

 One way to get your child thinking about respect is to encourage your child to think about the people in any photos or videos they want to share.
 Your child could ask:

 - Do I have the other person’s permission to send this?

 - How will the other person feel if I post this?

 - How would the other person feel if friends, parents or teachers saw the picture?

-Once you’ve started talking about sexting with your child, you might find it gets easier the more you do it.
-And it might have a bonus too, if it helps your child feel able to talk to you about other difficult topics.
+If you find it hard to talk with your child about topics like sexting, it might help to know this often gets easier the more you do it.
+And it might have a bonus too, if it helps your child feel able to talk with you about other difficult topics.